 In 2012, at the age of 41, he was voted 12th in a list of 50, of the most influential people in cricket.

 In 2013 he was awarded an MBE for services to cricket and communities.
 He was selected as one of three people who attended Whitehall to reveal his story to the media on the day the Honours List was released.
 In addition, he was one of only two people from the Honours List to be selected to attend a private lunch with the Queen.

 Wasim completed an Executive MBA at Warwick Business School in 2014, where he now delivers occasional leadership in practice lectures on their world renowned MBA programme.

 In 2015, he continued his trailblazing by becoming the first ever South Asian Chief Executive of a County Cricket Club when he was appointed to lead Leicestershire.
-He has taken a Club that made huge financial losses between 2010-2014 into a profitable business in each of his first 3 years in charge.
-This rise has been documented as one of the most incredible turnarounds to a professional sporting club in this country.

 In 2016, he was appointed by the Culture Secretary to join the prestigious Board of Sport England.

 He was selected within the Muslim Power List 100 in 2018.

 Wasim has run two London Marathons and has raised over £10,000 for charity.
 He is regularly invited to sit on panels and is an accomplished and inspiring public speaker.